 Water Play: Our Minecraft Birthday Party was also a “water fun” party because it was HOT outside.
 We had considered making swords** for the kids to use, but felt like water guns and water balloons was a better route on a hot summer day.
 Since we didn’t have time to make the swords Michael created a pair of awesome wooden Creepers that we gave the boys to play “Capture the

 Flag Creeper” with.
 We also filled up about a million water balloons.
 What happened next was an all out water war.
 The kids had so much fun, and nobody was safe…I ended up sopping wet.
 And I don’t have many pictures from the battle because I was too afraid to bring my camera outside.
+If you are interested in making it even more exciting you might be interested in using somewhere similar to junglejumps.com and get an inflatable slide or bounce house.

 Check out the Frugal Family Times for ideas on making wooden swords, if we had more time in preparing the party Michael had wanted to make these.
 They also have a cool idea for a Minecraft themed music playlist!